Welcome to Spring-Ford Youth Basketball's home on the web!

 “But Roland, we ARE keeping SCORE.Winning DOES matter, doesn’t it?”

-Believe me, I get it.I’m very competitive.I’ve learned, though, you cannot control the scoreboard, or who you play.All you can focus on is whether your team is giving their best, learning to get better and learning from their mistakes.If they are doing those things, then they will play better and that affects the results on the scoreboard positively.
+Believe me, I get it.I’m very competitive.I’ve learned, though, you cannot control the scoreboard, or who you play.All you can focus on is whether your team is giving their best, learning to get better and learning from their mistakes.If they are doing those things, then they will play better and that effects the results on the scoreboard positively.

 “That’s it, Roland – play hard, play smart, play tough?”